Connecting Gitlab and Kubernetes for continuous deployment

 After that, all I had was my own Gitlab Runner in my Kubernetes cluster.

-Gitlab runners in our cluster
+own Gitlab Runner in my Kubernetes cluster

 And after some time, Gitlab began to show me some stats from my Kubernetes cluster too, under the Health tab.